noncombatant/robotfindskitten/README.md

 ./robotfindskitten
 ```

-To install, do the preceeding and then copy the robotfindskitten binary to a
+To install, do the preceding and then copy the robotfindskitten binary to a
 place in your `$PATH`.
 A good place might be `$HOME/bin`, `/usr/games`, or
 `/usr/local/games`.